 Use your student discount whenever you can

-Taking advantage of student discounts is pretty much our number one budgeting tip for uni – this is the one time in your life where you'll get discounts for being skint, so take advantage of it!
+Taking advantage of student discounts is pretty much our best university advice – this is the one time in your life where you'll get discounts for being skint, so take advantage of it.

 Beware of people trying to rip off students